aws-samples/aws-organizations-tool/README.md

-# Getting started with orgtool
+# Getting started with AWS Organizations Tool

 **orgtool** is a configuration management tool set for AWS Organizations written in python.
 This tooling enable the configuration and management of AWS Organization with code.